Welcome to the winter that never was. After enduring a hot summer in 2025

 not snowing.

-But another analysis I undertook shows that the peak of the runoff
+But another analysis I undertook shows that the spring runoff

-season is in May now and not June since 2000 and we have lost almost a month on
+season peaks in May now and not June, and we have lost almost a month on

 the back end of the ski season.
 Local Brian

-McInerney of the NWS and I have been preaching this for years as The Water Guys.
+McInerney, formally of the NWS, and I have been preaching this locally for years as The Water Guys.
 Now we are saying I told you so.
 It’s not a minor challenge or a nagging issue

 the word skiing was not even mentioned until the second half of the